Money

 It is not easy to find a conclusive answer, and debating doesn't solve the problem of poverty.

 There are examples like the Rwandan Genocide, where Rwanda received a lot of money, and its economy boomed.
 But the complexity remains.
-It isn't certain which factors lead to Rwanda's success if it was due to aid or other factors.
+It isn’t certain which factors led to Rwanda’s success if it was due to aid or other factors.

 A single case isn't enough to prove the theory's accuracy.
 Both are economic reasoning that looks at the problem of poverty in the wrong way.